hoangsonww/Employee-Management-Fullstack-App/.github/CODE_OF_CONDUCT.md

 ## Introduction

-Welcome to the MovieVerse Open-Source Project!
+Welcome to this Open-Source Project!
 This Code of Conduct outlines our expectations for participants within the community, as well as steps to report unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our Code of Conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.

 ## Our Standards